VaranTavers/rust_drone_follow/README.md

 let mock_controller = MockController::new("test.mp4", 1280, 720);
 ```

+## Other controllers

+This library doesn't include any additional controllers, however you are free to implement your own, or use the
+following ones.

+Other controllers implemented:

+- Parrot AR Drone 2.0 (VaranTavers) (binary): [parrot_hat_follow](https://github.com/VaranTavers/parrot_hat_follow)

 ## Filter

 The filter is the part of the system that is responsible for making sure, that no errors during detection mess up the